jducoeur/jquery-facade/README.md

 at the top of your file.
 While individual pieces *can* be imported, this facade uses a fair number of implicits in order to do its thing, so it is usually easier to just import the entire thing.

+Note that the entry points in here are only lightly documented, usually with the headline of what the function does.
+I'm not going to try to duplicate everything, so I strongly recommend keeping [the official jQuery API documentation](http://api.jquery.com/) open while you're working with this facade -- it is the official word on how things are supposed to work, and helps explain some of the odder nuances.
+(Eg, entry points that do different things depending on the format of the string you pass in.)
+If you find inconsistencies between the API documentation and this facade, please raise Issues.

 The most important function in this facade is `$()`, which works the same way it does in JavaScript: it "selects" the given Element, or the Elements indicated by the String Selector.
 (Or creates a node from a given HTML String, although I recommend using Scalatags for that instead --